dfinity/ic-hs/README.md

 The Internet Computer Haskell Toolkit
 =====================================

 ## Note: The DFINITY Foundation has stopped contributing to this repository.
-The community is welcome to keep contributing!
+The community is welcome to fork the repo and continue development!

 This repository contains a bunch of Internet Computer related code written to support the following use cases: